evidentlyai/evidently/README.md

 ## What is it?
 Evidently helps analyze machine learning models during validation or production monitoring.
-The tool generates interactive reports from pandas `DataFrame` or `csv` files.
+The tool generates interactive reports and json profiles from pandas `DataFrame` or `csv` files.
 Currently 6 reports are available.

 ### 1. Data Drift